CHTC/chtc-website-source/fellowships/index.md

 -   With the help of the mentor, the students will develop and submit a short 2-page project proposal and timeline.
 Based on that, we will make a final fellows selection.
 -   During the Fellowship, you will work with your mentor and other collaborators.
 You will also make a short presentation about your project to other Fellows and Mentors as you start your Fellowship, another midway through the project to show your progress and a final presentation about your results at the very end.

-## The timeline for fall/winter 2024 applicants for the 2025 Fellows Program:
+## The timeline for fall/winter 2025 applicants for the 2026 Fellows Program:

--   **Friday, 20 December, 2024** - Deadline for fall/winter applications for Summer 2025.
+-   **Friday, 19 December, 2025** - Deadline for fall/winter applications for Summer 2026.
--   **Friday, 7 February, 2025** - End of selection period for applications.
-Those selected will be matched to work with mentors on developing a proposal - this may involve a short interview and other follow-up.
+-   **Friday, 6 February, 2026** - End of selection period for applications.
+Those selected will be matched to work with mentors on developing a proposal - this will involve a short interview and other follow-up.
 (Interviews for selected applicants will occur on a rolling basis.)
--   **By 15 March, 2025** - Deadline for submission of proposals and final selection of Fall 2024 applicants for Fellows Program for summer 2025.
+-   **By 16 March, 2025** - Deadline for submission of proposals and final selection of Fall 2025 applicants for Fellows Program for summer 2026.
 (Proposals will be reviewed on a rolling basis.)
--   **May-August 2025** - Fellows work on projects.
+-   **May-August 2026** - Fellows work on projects.

 ## The timeline for spring 2025 applicants for the 2025 Fellows Program:

-- **Saturday, 15 March 2025** - Deadline for Spring applications for Summer 2025.
+-   **Friday, 13 March 2026** - Deadline for Spring applications for Summer 2026.
--   **Friday, 4 April, 2025** - End of selection period for applications.
+-   **Friday, 3 April, 2026** - End of selection period for applications.
 Those selected will be matched to work with mentors on developing a proposal - this may involve a short interview and other follow-up.
 (Interviews for selected applicants will occur on a rolling basis.)
--   **Tuesday, 15 April, 2025** - Deadline for submission of proposals.
+-   **Wednesday, 15 April, 2026** - Deadline for submission of proposals.
 (Proposals will be reviewed on a rolling basis.)
--   **By 18 April, 2025** - Final selection of Spring 2025 applicants for Fellows Program for summer 2025
+-   **By 20 April, 2026** - Final selection of Spring 2026 applicants for Fellows Program for summer 2026
--   **May-August 2025** - Fellows work on projects.
+-   **May-August 2026** - Fellows work on projects.

 ## Funding